 You will discover a car hire booth at the arrival desk and an info kiosk called ‘Air Service Brno’ that also provides flight tickets and a currency exchange service.
 There’s a very basic cafe available as well.

 Ryanair has scheduled daily flights to Prague from London Stansted, Wizzair flies from London – Luton, Eindhoven, Rome Fiumicino and SmartWings flies mainly to holiday resorts in Bulgaria, Greece and Spain.
-A few other airlines flies to Brno Airport from Moscow and other Russian destinations.
+A few other airlines fly to Brno Airport from Moscow and other Russian destinations.

 Should you require public transport info, the Office for Tourist Information can offer a helpful map.
 Brno boasts an extensive network of buses and trams (www.dpmb.cz).
 Ticket prices range from 14 CZK, for ten travelling minutes on 1 bus or tram without transfers, to 18 CZK, for fifteen minutes inclusive of transfers, and 22 CZK, for sixty minutes including transfers.
-Tickets are purchasable at tobacconists and kiosks, or from yellow ticket machines at several stops.
+Tickets are purchasable at tobacconists and kiosks or from yellow ticket machines at several stops.
 Also, you can purchase 30 CZK tickets from any driver, which permits sixty travelling minutes inclusive of transfers.
 Make sure you validate your ticket upon entering the bus or tram.